 Ph.D., Economics, Yale University

-Robert Litan is a visiting senior policy scholar at Georgetown’s Center for Business and Public Policy.
-He is also a non-resident senior fellow at the Brookings Institution, where he formerly was vice president and director of economic studies and a senior fellow; counsel to Korein Tillery, a boutique law firm specializing in complex business litigation based in St. Louis and Chicago; and chief economic adviser to Patent Properties, a company specializing in the matching of innovators with other interested parties, based in Stamford, Conn.
+Robert Litan is a visiting senior policy scholar at the Georgetown Center for Business and Public Policy.
+He is also a non-resident senior fellow at the Brookings Institution, where he formerly was vice president and director of economic studies and a senior fellow; counsel to Korein Tillery, a boutique law firm specializing in complex business litigation based in St. Louis and Chicago; and a columnist on sports law and economics for The Athletic.

 As an economist and attorney, Litan has had nearly four decades of experience in the worlds of the law, economic research, and policy, and as an executive in both the private, public, and government sectors.
 Through his extensive publications and many speeches and testimony, he has become a widely recognized national expert in regulation, antitrust, and finance, among other policy subjects.

 In 1993, he was appointed principal deputy assistant attorney general in the antitrust division of the Justice Department, where he oversaw civil non-merger litigation and the department’s positions on regulatory matters, primarily in telecommunications.
 In 1995, he was appointed associate director of the Office of Management and Budget, where he oversaw the budgets of five cabinet-level agencies.
 He later was a consultant to the Department of Treasury on financial modernization and the effectiveness of the Community Reinvestment Act and co-authored several reports on these subjects.
 In the early 1990s, he served as a member of the Presidential-Congressional Commission on the Causes of the Savings and Loan Crisis.
 He has chaired two panels of two studies for the National Academy of Sciences, and has served on one other NAS Committee.
 He began his career as a staff economist at the President’s Council of Economic Advisers.